 We invite nominations of powerful environmental leaders, who have:

-- Strong commitment to and background in social justice, racial justice, equity, and inclusiveness work.
+- Strong commitment to and background in social justice, racial justice, equity, and inclusiveness work — and who can make the connections between this work and environmental issues.

 - Experience in environmental justice, environmental education, outdoor education, or related fields, with a particular focus on work in multi-racial and urban settings.

-- Youth leadership & youth development background, expertise, and commitment.
+- Youth leadership, youth development, education, and facilitation background, expertise, and commitment.

 - Charismatic, positive, warm presence — able to make connections and build community with young people and adults.

-- Passion, courage, risk-taking, a powerful voice, and a set of experiences that are inspiring and relatable for young people and adults, and a willingness to share those experiences.
+- A set of experiences that are inspiring and relatable for young people and adults, and a willingness to share those experiences.

 The Leader in Residence’s Role

-During the week of April 2 or 9, the Environmental Leader in Residence would:
+During the week of their residency, the Environmental Leader in Residence would:

 - Connect with, inspire, challenge, support, and learn with members of our community in a variety of ways.